-PHR 113 PHARMACY OPERATIONS LAB
+PHR 118 PHARMACY OPERATIONS LAB

-This course is designed to provide the pharmacy technician student with hands-on experience in institutional and retail pharmacies.
-All aspects of institutional and retail pharmacies will be covered to include organization and function of pharmacists and technicians, institutional medication distribution systems, and prescription filling in retail pharmacies.
+This specialized course provides the pharmacy technician student with hands-on experience in retail and hospital pharmacy settings, sterile and non-sterile compounding, and pharmacy operations.
+PREREQUISITE: PHR 115.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE PHARMACY TECHNICIAN PROGRAM, TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE, AND TO PARTICIPATE IN PHR 131 CLINICAL ROTATIONS.